romanhawk/jitsi-meet-restriction-enforcer/README.md

 The code is based on Enterprise Samples - AppRestrictionEnforcer https://github.com/android/enterprise-samples/tree/master/AppRestrictionEnforcer

-To test Managed Configuration of OpenVPN for Android
+To test Managed Configuration of Jitsi Meet
 1. Build jitsi-meet-restriction-enforcer
 2. Install it on device using adb
 3. Run the app and setup Work Profile